IS213-G9-tokyobanana/carbon-marketplace-backend/notify/README.md

 ```
 5. Add in the `SENDGRID_API_KEY` in the `.env` file

 6. Set up the users microservice and ensure that you are able to create users with `buyer`, `seller` and `verifier` roles.
-Ensure that the email of the users you are testing for is enterprisesolutiondevg9t1@gmail.com.
+Ensure that the email of the users you are testing for is configured with enterprisesolutiondevg9t1@gmail.com in the body params.

-7. Open the `tests` folder and update the `owner_id` of the json files according to the user that you are notifying based on the queue that you are listening on.
+7. Open the `tests` folder and update the `owner_id` of the json files according to the user that you are notifying based on the queue that you are listening on with the `id` of the respective user role retrieved from the get multiple users request from postman.

 8. Run python3 `publisher.py` to publish the messages

 9. Run docker compose to receive the messages

+10. Enter the

 ```bash
 docker build -t notify .